Allocating Positional Goods: A Mechanism Design Approach: Extensions

-Can the seller benefit from lowering the status or prolonging the waiting time?
-Intuitively, instead of excluding low-type agents, the seller can serve them with excessive waiting time, thereby extracting some revenue from them while preventing higher types from mimicking them.
-As shown in the following proposition, it is optimal to assign $s(\theta)=-v'(\theta)$ to buyers with negative virtual valuation (i.e., $J(\theta)<0$).
-At the same time, under IFR, this increases the number of consumers who get zero payoffs (who are essentially excluded), so it also decreases the consumer surplus.
+Can the seller benefit from delaying service?
+Excessive waiting time ($t>1$) can be viewed as an ordeal to screen low types.
+Intuitively, instead of excluding low types, the seller can serve them with excessive waiting time, thereby extracting revenue from them while preventing higher types from mimicking them.
+The following proposition confirms this intuition.